Oatley

 An assessment of population growth drivers in Oatley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Oatley statistical area (Lv2) is around 11,139.
-This figure represents an increase of 475 people since the 2021 Census, which reported a population of 10,664.
-The change was inferred from AreaSearch's estimation of the resident population at 10,853 in June 2024, based on the latest ERP data release by the ABS, and an additional 35 validated new addresses since the Census date.
-This results in a population density ratio of 2,549 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 87.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Oatley is around 11,162 people.
+This figure represents an increase of 498 individuals since the 2021 Census, which reported a population of 10,664.
+The change is inferred from AreaSearch's estimation of the resident population at 10,853 in June 2024 and the validation of 52 new addresses since the Census date.
+This results in a population density ratio of 2,554 persons per square kilometer for Oatley, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 4.7% since the census is within 2.9 percentage points of the SA4 region (7.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 87.0% of overall population gains in recent periods for Oatley.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, the Oatley (SA2) is expected to grow by just below the median of statistical areas across the nation by 2041.
-Based on aggregated SA2-level projections, the area is expected to increase by 1,045 persons over this period, reflecting an overall gain of 8.1%.
+Looking ahead, population projections indicate that the suburb of Oatley is expected to experience an increase just below the median of statistical areas analysed by AreaSearch.
+By 2041, the area's population is projected to expand by 1,043 persons, reflecting a total increase of 6.6% over the 17-year period.

 Frequently Asked Questions - Population